TreesAreOP/android-swipe-actions/README.md

 # Android Swipe Actions
 This library helps to add swipe actions to a RecyclerView.
 A swipe action is an action which is performed when a swipe gesture is recognized on an adapter item.
-This Library implements a delete action with an undo option which makes it usable out of the box. </br></br>
+The library contains an delete action with an undo option which makes it usable out of the box. </br></br>
 ![Imgur](https://i.imgur.com/qpULJkM.gif)</br></br>
 Note: Keep in mind that any action can be implemented!